top of page

 Here are some links to other related museums, historical societies and other sites of interest.

-History of Albion Seventh Day Baptist Church
+Seventh Day Baptist Church

 The Seventh Day Baptists started the Albion Academy and even held worship services in the Albion Academy on the Sabbaoth (Saturday) until their church building was built in 1861.